transposit/transposit-js-sdk/docs/react-tutorial.md

 ## Call your backend

+Load dynamic data into your web app.
 Call your backend when your index page loads.

 ``` javascript
 function Index({ history }) {